Reviews You Can Rely On

 Our Verdict

 The Shark Detect Pro Cordless is awesome for those who want a lightweight, easy-to-use cordless vacuum for small messes on hardwood or vinyl floors.
 Its QuadClean Multi-Surface Brushroll has a tall head gate for gobbling large debris, and the brush roll itself is a hybrid roller that combines the two rollers from the Shark Stratos Cordless DuoClean system into one, helping to keep this vacuum lean.
-Because it's underpowered in its suction abilities — measuring just 174 pascals in our lab tests — this vacuum struggled to pull heavier debris like sand and rice from high-pile carpets.
+Because it's underpowered in its suction abilities — measuring just 174 pascals in our lab tests — this vacuum struggled to pull heavier debris like sand and rice from deep within high-pile carpets.
 Everything changed on our hardwood tests, though, surprising and delighting us.
 The Detect Pro easily rolled over Cheerios and sucked up rice and sand on forward passes, letting us thoroughly clean with ease.
 The low suction failed to pull debris out of a deep crevice during our crevice test, but the edge performance completely sucked up spilled coffee grounds right next to the wall, acing this test.
 Those looking for a lightweight vacuum for quick jobs may need to look no further, though we certainly recommend reading our guide to stick vacuums for additional comparison details.

 REASONS TO BUY